MCAT Tips | Follow Our Advice To Boost Your Chances In the Test

 Give yourself time to prepare for the MCAT.

 With the wide breadth of the MCAT, it’s not a test that you should cram for.
 This test covers so much ground that you wouldn’t be prepared enough to take it on if you only prepared for a week or two.
-Sure, some folks can ace it with modest preparation and the best MCAT prep books but it’s not guaranteed that the same thing will happen to you.
+Sure, some folks can ace it with test prep help and the best MCAT prep books but it’s not guaranteed that the same thing will happen to you.

 How hard is the MCAT and how much time should you allocate for MCAT preps, you might be wondering?
 It all depends on your target score, prep measures, and future plans, really.
 However, a lot of experts recommend spending 2 months of full-time or 4 months part-time for test prep.
 If you feel like you need more time to prepare, you can definitely allocate more time for this process.
 Some even do it full time for a couple of months so they can fully focus on their test preparation efforts.

 Create a solid study plan.

 Once you’ve chosen one of the MCAT test dates and already registered for the MCAT determined how much time you’ll spend preparing for the MCAT, the next thing that you should do is to create a study plan.
 This will help you ensure that you’ll maximize your the time you’ll set aside for the said task.

 Before you can create an MCAT study schedule, however, it would be ideal to have a good idea about the topics that you need to cover.